Cybersecurity could emerge as the biggest challenge in 2023

 Bigger cost, higher damage

 IBM's Cost of a Data Breach Report 2021 found that the number of cybercrimes has increased sixfold since the pandemic began.
-This has also caused the average cost of data breaches to rise from USD 3.89 million to USD 4.96 million.
-With half of the employees working remotely during this time, it took an extra 58 days to detect and contain security breaches.
-As a result, the cost of properly protecting businesses is expected to reach a total of USD 433 billion by 2030.
+This has also caused the average cost of data breaches to rise from $3.89 million to $4.96 million.
+With half of employees working remotely during this time, it took an extra 58 days to detect and contain security breaches.
+As a result, the cost of properly protecting businesses is expected to reach a total of $433 billion by 2030.
 With 5G becoming commonplace, data privacy could become a major issue.
 Due to the increase in data transfer, which could leave nodes exposed to more expensive and damaging attacks.
-As companies strive to enhance accessibility, resilience, and agility, it opens up potentially more damaging opportunities for attackers.
+As companies strive to enhance accessibility, resilience, and agility, it opens up potentially more damaging opportunities for the attackers.

 As digital transformation becomes increasingly important, companies must be aware of the rising risk of cyberattacks.
 A robust cybersecurity framework such as Zero Trust can help safeguard valuable data and will be fundamental for improving the overall state of cybersecurity in India.